 - - Indicates that the style has an override.
 Clicking on this icon will clear the style override.

-- - Indicate that the style has no override.
+- - Indicates that the style has no override.
 Clicking on this icon will create a style override, using the current style attributes.

 Canvas and Object Styles